RiskProtocol/core-protocol/docs/src/contracts/vaults/SmartToken.sol/contract.SmartToken.md

 Returns the balance of the specified account

 *Overrides the `balanceOf` function from the inherited `ERC20Upgradeable` and `IERC20Upgradeable` contracts.
-If the account has a pending rebase, the function calculates the calculated balance post rebase using the 'calculateRollOverValue' method.
+If the account has a pending rebalance, the function calculates the calculated balance post rebalance using the 'calculateRollOverValue' method.
 Otherwise, it returns the erc20 balance using `unScaledbalanceOf` method.*